 Let’s get down to brass tacks

 The ability to sprinkle key idioms into conversation can help you communicate effectively and intelligently.
+And don’t forget to learn the difference between idioms and proverbs!
 Now that we’ve gotten down to brass tacks with these key idioms, you’re sure to be up to snuff.